ghostkcleung/lfs-automate/md/intro_11_1.md

 sudo bash build.sh
 ```

-Read the text carefully, then enter 'Y' to continoue.
+Read the text carefully.
+Then enter 'Y' to continoue.
 ```
 Automate script for LFS 11.1
 **********************************************************************